 Ans.
-The 4 types of power-sharing are pressure groups, power-sharing agreements, movements control and political parties.
+The 4 types of power-sharing are pressure groups, power-sharing agreements, movements control, and political parties.

 Ans.
-When political, military and economic power is distributed equally amongst different groups in situations of conflict, it is called power sharing.
+When political, military, and economic power is distributed equally amongst different groups in situations of conflict, it is called power sharing.

 Hence, we hope that you found the Power Sharing Class 10 notes and summary insightful.
 Need expert guidance in choosing the best stream after the 10th?
-Our Leverage Edu counsellors are just a click away from guiding you in this crucial decision of your academic journey to ensure that you take an informed decision towards a bright future!
+Our Leverage Edu counselors are just a click away from guiding you in this crucial decision of your academic journey to ensure that you take an informed decision toward a bright future!
 Sign up for a free session with us today!